-On the door going out is a visual “ r e a l ?”
+On the door going out is a visual carved “ r e a l ?”

 … whose letters grow bigger and bigger until the question mark overwhelms everything else.

-It’s been more than 15 years since he was a teenager growing up here, in this house and woodshed that his Dad built.
-He has long since gone to college, found his true love, and bought a house of his own.
-When I visit I don’t see any inscriptions on his door jams, but I treasure them here, in the house of his youth, where I still live.
+It’s been more than 15 years since they were teenagers growing up here, in this house and woodshed that their Dad built.
+They have long since gone to college, found their true love, and bought a house of their own.
+When I visit I don’t see any inscriptions on their door jams, but I treasure them here, in the house of their youth, where I still live.

 If your child painted graffiti in your own home, would you paint or sand over it?
 What if it held deep meaning?
 How do you feel about graffiti inside your home?
 Or outside your home?
 As always, I welcome your comments.